onsotiL/Bikesharing/README.md

 ## Checkout times by gender
 ![image](https://user-images.githubusercontent.com/90416094/149636163-09e83502-280a-4678-9b98-cbaeedd44c4f.png)
-This graph depicts the duration of rides as checkout by gender.
+This graph depicts the duration of rides as checkedout by gender.
 The majority of rides are undertaken by male customers.
 - --------
 ## Most popular starting locations